 2023 schedule TBA

 The schedule for the 2023 piano camp is still being finalized, but it will tentatively follow last year's format.

-Along with your registration and non-refundable deposit, please provide a recording of your playing by May 15, 2021.
+Along with your registration and non-refundable deposit, please provide a recording of your playing by May 11, 2023.
 Include two contrasting pieces in your recording, and announce on the recording which pieces you are performing.
-This is not an audition.
-Rather, this is a reference for the piano faculty at CU to assign performers to chamber groups.
+This is not an audition for acceptance.
+Rather, this is a reference for the piano faculty at CU Boulder to assign performers to chamber groups.
 Please send this recording via one of the following options: